llm-d-incubation/llm-d-infra/quickstarts/guides/README.md

-# Quickstart with llm-d
+# Deploying distributed inference on Kubernetes with llm-d

-## Our Well-Lit Paths

-Our well-lit paths provide tested and benchmarked recipes and Helm charts to start serving quickly with best practices common to production deployments.
-They are extensible and customizable for particulars of your models and use cases, using popular open source components like Kubernetes, Envoy proxy, NIXL, and vLLM.
-Our intent is to eliminate the heavy lifting common in deploying inference at scale so users can focus on building.
+Our guides provide tested and benchmarked recipes and Helm charts to start serving large language models (LLMs) quickly with best practices common to production deployments.
+A familiarity with basic deployment and operation of Kubernetes is assumed.

+If you want to learn by doing, follow the [first deployment quickstart](./QUICKSTART.md).

+These guides are intended to be used as a starting point for your own configuration and deployment of model servers.
+Our Helm charts provide basic reusable building blocks for vLLM deployments and inference scheduler configuration within these guides but will not support the full range of all possible configurations.
+Both guides and charts depend on features provided and supported in the [vLLM](https://github.com/vllm-project/vllm) and [inference gateway](https://github.com/kubernetes-sigs/gateway-api-inference-extensions) open source projects.

+## Who are these guides (and llm-d) for?

+These guides are targeted to startups and enterprises to deploy production LLM serving at scale and minimize long term maintenance.
+We focus on the following use cases:

+* Deploying a self-hosted LLM behind a single workload across tens or hundreds of nodes
+* Running a production model-as-a-service platform that supports many users and workloads sharing one or more LLM deployments

+## Our Well-Lit Path Guides

+A well-lit path is a documented, tested, and benchmarked solution of choice to reduce risk and maintenance cost.
+These are the central best practices common to production deployments of large language model serving.

 We currently offer three tested and benchmarked paths to help you deploy large models: